the episode

 Kimberly Faith: Right.

 Kimberly Faith: Right.
-I think that I think I don’t know.
-In my personal experience, the more that I appreciate the mercy I know about, the more god awakens me to all the mercy I’m receiving that I don’t even know about.
+I think, I don’t know.
+In my personal experience, the more that I appreciate the mercy I know about, the more God awakens me to all the mercy I’m receiving that I don’t even know about.

 John McLarty: Exactly.

 Kimberly Faith: You know, like, I almost hit a deer the other day.
-And, you know, actually, I I went up on this I came up on this back highway that, you know, there’s always deer, and there’s 2 little deer playing with a tom turkey in the middle of the road.
+And, you know, actually, I came up on this back highway that, you know, there’s always deer, and there’s 2 little deer playing with a tom turkey in the middle of the road.
 And I had to stop my vehicle so they could finish their little, you know, whatever they were doing and get out of the way.
-But I thought, lord, how many times I have traveled this road that you have prevented?
-Because I think I hold the record of the state of Missouri for the most amount the the highest number of deer killed in my vehicles.
+But I thought, lord, how many times have I traveled this road that you have prevented?
+Because I think I hold the record in the state of Missouri for the most amount, the highest number of deer killed in my vehicles.

 I’m up to 10.
-And I think about but I was never injured in any of those you know, not to say if I had been injured that that that God couldn’t have worked that for his good.
+And I think about it, but I was never injured in any of those, you know, not to say if I had been injured that God couldn’t have worked that for his good.
 He certainly could.
 But you start thinking about all the things that God didn’t allow to happen.
-Because I really think that we when we become awakened to how much mercy we know about, then we also can think about, well, God has probably there’s probably, like, at least half as much or even more that we don’t know about.
+Because I really think that when we become awakened to how much mercy we know about, then we also can think about, well, God has probably, there’s probably, like, at least half as much or even more that we don’t know about.

-It’s kinda like when our kids were young.
+It’s kind of like when our kids were young.
 You know, they didn’t have a clue how they got the next meal.
 Right?
 They didn’t know all the behind the scenes that went into that.
 They just knew the meal was there.

 And when their meal wasn’t there, they did know about that.
 Right?
 They were very aware of that.
-And and as parents, we don’t we don’t set a 5 year old down and say, let me explain how much mercy you’re getting every day.
+And as parents, we don’t set a 5 year old down and say, let me explain how much mercy you’re getting every day.

 John McLarty: Right.

-We get to see miracles that are just like, wow, lord.
+We get to see miracles that are just like, wow, Lord.
 You just did something like what you described.
-This this person who had held a grudge against your mom and or whatever.
-And you got to see miracles that would have never happened had you not understood mercy and started giving that in overt ways to to this person.
+This person who had held a grudge against you mom and or whatever.
+And you got to see miracles that would have never happened had you not understood mercy and started giving that in overt ways to this person.

-John McLarty: And and we see that in this life.
+John McLarty: And we see that in this life.
 You just gave the examples.
 How many times have you heard somebody, a new parent, all of a sudden have this new appreciation for their parents?
-Right.
-They went, oh my goodness.

 Kimberly Faith: Right.